gsagostini/MIGRATE/README.md

 ## Activity 2: Implementing Iterative Proportional Fitting --- and our variation!

 For this activity, you can follow the notebook `IPF.ipynb`.
-Also, you may want pen and paper for the bonus math derivations!
+Also, you may want pen and paper for the math derivations!

 ## Activity 3: Mapping fine-grained Migration data